avdpunks/DaaS-MasterClass/Solutionguide/AVD/03-AVD-FSLogix.md

 ![Create Storage account](../../Images/SolutionGuide/AVD/03-FSLogix_create-storage-account-17.png)

-## Step 2 - Assign access permissions to an identity
+### Task 2: Assign access permissions to an identity

 Other users will need access permissions to access your file share.
 To do this, you'll need to assign each user a role with the appropriate access permissions.